hzaatiti-NYU/meg-pipeline/docs/source/pipelineoverview.rst

 Given a set of MEG signal X(t), ICA learns a matrix W and the output signals S(t) such that

 add latex here: X(t) = W.S(t)

+ICA can perform well to identify the noise signals that has a certain long lasting continuous-time pattern, but less efficient when the noise is a single event, happening at irregular periods of time.

 .. code-block:: python
    :caption: Calling ICA withint a Python pipeline